ArmDeveloperEcosystem/workshop-acm/instruqt/3-deploy/assignment.md

 Make sure the file is saved.
 Once you have done so, we are ready to deploy.

 ## Deploy backend server
+===

-In your [Terminal tab](tab-0), write the following command to load your AKS credentials into your local kubernetes:
+In the [Terminal tab](tab-0), write the following command to load your AKS credentials into your local kubernetes:

 [button label="Terminal"](tab-0)